Savoyevatel/chess_webscrape/README.md

 # Chess Openings App

 A web application for browsing and saving chess openings.
+Visit https://chessfox.com/chess-openings-list/ for more in depth learning and information!.

 ## Features